nurrix/verasonics_for_dummies/README.md

 # Branch::computing_in_cardiology_2022

 This branch will provide the reader with the necessary script for detecting shear waves in a ultrasound image using a phased array.
-Using the settings in the top of the script, it is possible to change frame rate, number of sub-frames per frame
+Using the settings in the top of the script, it is possible to change frame rate, number of sub-frames per frame, etc.

-- There is a large overhead when transfering data from the Vantage system to the Host computer

 # Future Perspective